devtron-labs/devtron/docs/user-guide/global-configurations/image-promotion-policy.md

 ## Result

-### Selecting Image for Promotion
+### Promoting Image to Target Environment

 {% hint style="warning" %}
 ### Who Can Perform This Action?
-Users need to have build & deploy permission or above (along with access to the application and target environment) to select an image for promotion.
+Users with build & deploy permission or above (for the application and target environment) can raise a promotion request (if the applied policy has 'Approval for Image Promotion Policy' enabled).
 {% endhint %}

 Here, you can promote images to the target environment(s).

 1. Go to the **Build & Deploy** tab of your application.

-2. Click the **Promote** button next to the pipeline eligible for image promotion.
+2. Click the **Promote** button next to the workflow in which the you wish to promote the image.
+Please note, the button will appear only if image promotion is allowed for any environment used in that workflow.

 3. In the `Select Image` tab, you will see a list of images.
 However, you can use the **Show Images from** dropdown to decide the image you wish to promote.
-It can be an image either from the CI pipeline or from any one of the intermediate stages (environments).
+It can be an image either from the CI pipeline or an image that has passed from a particular environment in the workflow (the image must have passed all stages of deployment).

 4. Use the **SELECT** button on the image, and click **Promote to...**